The Newberry Library

 Henry Ives Cobb, 1893

-Founded in 1887, the Newberry, an independent research library, resided in three different temporary homes before settling into its current location in 1893.
-The library was designed by Henry Ives Cobb, whose taste for both architectural detail and monumentality is reflected in the neo-Romanesque exterior of the building.
-The interior took shape according to the vision of the Newberry's first president, William Frederick Poole, who restrained Cobb's grandeur in favor of more practical considerations: rooms allowing users to access reading material as easily as possible.
-Since opening its doors 132 years ago, the Newberry has undergone a number of renovations, including a project completed in 2018 that modernized the first floor with a new welcome center, redesigned galleries, an expanded bookshop, and a range of spaces for public programming.
+Founded in 1887, the Newberry resided in three temporary homes before settling into its current location in 1893.
+The independent research library was designed by Henry Ives Cobb, whose taste for architectural detail and monumentality can be seen in the neo-Romanesque exterior of the building.
+For the interior spaces, the Newberry's first president, William Frederick Poole, insisted on toning down Cobb's grandeur in favor of more practical considerations: rooms allowing users to access reading material as easily as possible.
+Since opening more than 130 years ago, the Newberry has undergone a number of renovations, including a project completed in 2018 that modernized the first floor while restoring elements of the library's architectural heritage that had been obscured or lost over the years.